StanimalTheMan/mlbFantasyDiamond/README.md

 ## About

 This simple web app lets you select the baseball players you want on the field and save them.
 You can always change your mind and update your preferences.
+It can be found on http://mlbfantasy-deploy.s3-website.us-east-2.amazonaws.com/ as a demo.

 ## Inspiration